Prime Video Craft Academy Apprenticeship

 Ready to take on your first big Industry role?

-If you are committed to working in the film and television industry, are flexible to all departments and have an ambition to develop a craft specialism, then this is the opportunity for you.
-You'll be paid as you learn!
+If you are committed to working in the film and television industry, have brilliant organisation skills and want to work in production management, then this is the opportunity for you.
+Get paid as you learn!

 Content Tabs